LibrePhotos/librephotos-linux/README.md

 ./install-librephotos.sh
 ~~~
 Admin password will store in /tmp/ADMIN_PASS.
 After changing the photos directory, must edit one of the `/etc/nginx/nginx.conf` or `/etc/nginx/sites-available/librephotos`.
-There are three places `alias /var/lib/librephotos.
+There are four places `alias /var/lib/librephotos.

 No cheking Apache or any other web server exsistense on system.
 Please adopt script.
 Easies way to remove all lines, releated with nginx, and create virtual host in Apache.